 - Heat oil in a large pot over medium heat.

-- Add onion, carrot, celery and 1 tsp of salt to the pot.
+- Add onion, carrot, celery and 1 teaspoon of salt to the pot.
 Cook stirring occasionally until vegetables are lightly softened, about 7 minutes.
 Mix in garlic, thyme, and pepper and cook for 30 seconds more.

 - Pour the broth into the pot and add bay leaf.
 Turn the heat up to high until broth boils, then add chicken, cover and reduce heat to low.
 Cook for 45 minutes, skimming fat once or twice if you are using a fattier cut of chicken.